bfutrell70/my-fake-api/README.md

 }
 ```

-- in the angular.json file, go to the "serve" section and add the following line under "configuration:development":
+- in the angular.json file, go to the `serve` section and add the following line under "configuration:development":
 `"proxyConfig": "src/proxy.conf.json"`

 - run the my-fake-api project by opening a terminal, navigating to the folder and runing `npm start`